Ficool

 "This is the final table," he said.
 "Here sit the highest authorities of Elaric.
 Be respectful."

-Lucian raised an eyebrow but nodded, adjusting his robe instinctively
+Lucian raised an eyebrow but nodded, adjusting his robe instinctively.

-They arrived at Reniel table and Lucian was shocked by the beauty of the distinguished nobles."Seems like everyone in this novel looks like a Greek god.
-First Reniel then this three, can't this night get any better.
-Like they say save the last for the best".
-Lucian said.
+"Seems like everyone in this novel looks like a Greek god.
+First Reniel, then these three...
+Can't this night get any better?
+Like they say, save the best for last," Lucian said quietly.

 Lucian offered a polite nod.
-"It's an honor."

-There was a moment of silence; not cold, but not warm either.
+There was a moment of silence — not cold, but not warm either.

 Sebathine.
 Alaric.
 Alistair.

-"Damn, they are freaking hot" Lucian muttered.
+"Damn, they're freaking hot," Lucian muttered.

-Lucian looked at them and gave a short smile.
+He gave a short smile.

 Lucian remained standing for a heartbeat too long, unsure if they were done sizing him up.